These aren’t your regular comedies.

 A regular-looking couple starts travelling across the country.
 As they fantasise about exploring the beauty of each destination, they cross paths with a bunch of people they don’t like and start killing them off one by one.
 They spare no one who gets in their way.

-Soon, their dream holiday become a bloody nightmare.
+Soon, their dream holiday becomes a bloody nightmare.

 4. In The Loop (2009)